January 7, 2025

 Solutions:

-• Study your competitors’ apps thoroughly to steer clear of any similarities that may be present between the apps.
+• Ensure your app idea and assets are original and unique.
+Study your competitors’ apps thoroughly to steer clear of any similarities in name or appearance that may be present between the apps.

 3. Security and privacy